GamesCoReal/Fracture/README.md

-# Drift — Geometric Universe
+# Fracture

 A relaxing, endless-progression tap game built with vanilla HTML/CSS/JS.
 No frameworks, no build step, no server required to play — works fully offline once loaded.

-## Running it

-**Quickest (works, but skips the offline service worker):**
-Open `index.html` directly in Safari on iPhone (AirDrop the folder to yourself, or use the Files app).

-**Recommended (full offline install + "Add to Home Screen"):**
+## Running it + "Add to Home Screen"):**
-Host the folder anywhere static (GitHub Pages, Netlify, Cloudflare Pages, or `python3 -m http.server` on your own machine for local testing), then visit it once in Safari over https/localhost.
+Visit it once in Safari over https/localhost.
 That lets the service worker (`sw.js`) cache everything, and `localStorage` gets a stable origin for saves.
 After that first visit, it works with the network off, and you can add it to your home screen for an app-like feel.

 ## What's here